landrewwray/hop-field/README.md

 ## Results

-A quick overview of initial results from the code can be found in the 'Summary' PDF.
+A quick overview of some demo results from the code can be found in the 'Summary' PDF.
 Key takeaways are:
 1. Bond length accuracy is comparable to density functional theory (DFT), and there is significant room for improvement.
-2.
+2. Disabling the hopping terms dramatically reduces the accuracy of the model for test molecules that it has not been trained on.
+In this scenario, the model can still parse distinctions between single and double bonds, but no longer has knowledge of quantum mechanics.
 3. The Numba-optimized Monte Carlo loop runs far faster than DFT, and should also be intrinsically faster than simplified SE-DFT algorithms.
 This modeling approach is expected to be faster than any DFT (or simplified SE-DFT) algorithm.

 ## Running the code